Eastern Suburbs District RUFC: Club history

 Eastern Suburbs District Rugby Union Football Club was formed at a meeting at the Paddington Town Hall on Thursday, 22 March 1900.
 In an assembly presided over by the mayor and aldermen of Woollahra Council, 200 Eastern Suburbs residents turned out to hear Colonel J.C.
 Nield put forward a case for the birth of a local rugby club.
 The sports journalist Jack Davis motioned for the formation of the club and, from that point forth, Eastern Suburbs District Rugby Union Football club came into being.
-Easts Rugby is the oldest district rugby union club in Australia.
+The club's early nickname was 'the tricolours' due to their jerseys with horizontal bands in red, white and blue.

-Since then, Easts Rugby has seen a lot of great players.
+Easts Rugby has seen a lot of great players.
 The first ever try-scorer for Eastern Suburbs in a first grade premiership match was H.D.
 Thompson, who scored a try on 19 May 1900 playing Glebe at the Sydney Cricket Ground.
 That same day, Leo Finn made the conversion and became Easts first goal scorer.
 That year, Easts Rugby was honoured to have test forward A.J.
 (Tiger) Kelly become its first NSW representative, when he helped lead NSW to victory over QLD 11–9 in Sydney on 21 July 1900.
 However, it was not until 1903, when J.W.
 Maund was named in the Australian side, that Easts saw its first Wallaby.

 As the years moved on, Easts Rugby saw success on many occasions.
 The club was helped along by a raft of talent that included H.H.
 (Dally) Messenger, G.C.
 (Wakka) Walker, sports star Harald Baker, and Victorian Cross winner Bede Kenny.
 Easts also had a notable backline when Stanley R. Rowley – Australia's first Olympic sprint medalist – joined the team in the early 1900s.
 Other noted players included Dr Alex Ross, Englishman Ed Slater, Robert Westfield, Colin J. Sefton, Wallaby Murray Tate, reputed goal-kicker John Cox, World Cup winners Tony Daly and Jason Little, the world's best number 8 in his era Tim Gavin and H.R.
 (Perc) Newton who played a record 264 grade games for Easts.

+During World War 1 (1915-18) the club merged with Newtown to form the Newtown-Eastern Suburbs club for non-competition games and the first post-war premiership season (now Shute Shield) in 1919.
+The merger was dissolved at the start of 1920 and Easts have subsequently played every season since, making them and Northern Suburbs (formerly North Sydney) the oldest ever-present rugby union clubs in Australia outside of the schools and universities.

 In all, Easts Rugby has won a total of 79 premiership titles or shields across Grade and Colts from 1900 to 2013.
-Along with this, they have won 9 club championships and continue to be a breeding ground for superstars of the future.
+Along with this, they have won 9 club championships and continue to have a club for stars of the future.

 A women's team was first established in 1994.
 Team captains were Sarah Roxburgh and Amy Copeland.